unb-faas/orama/README.md

 ### 4. Google Cloud Functions as backend to Firestore
 ![gcf2firestore](../../blob/main/diagrams/usecases/orama-usecase-gcf2firestore.drawio.png)

+In this use case 3 GCF functions are provisioned to interact with a Firestore table that is also provisioned together.

+ - **POST Function:**
+   - Performs the inclusion of a JSON sent in the `value` parameter of the body.

+ - **GET function:**
+   - Returns all items in the Firestore.

+ - **DELETE function:**
+   - Receives the `id` parameter and removes the respective item in the Firestore table.

 ### 5. Lambda as backend to S3
 ![lambda2s3](../../blob/main/diagrams/usecases/orama-usecase-lambda2s3.drawio.png)

+In this use case 3 AWS lambda functions are provisioned to interact with files inside a S3 bucket that is also provisioned together.

+ - **POST Function:**
+   - Performs the creation of a JSON file inside the S3 bucket whose content is the body sent.
+Creates aleatory Ids for each create file.

+ - **GET function:**
+   - Returns a list Ids for each file present in the bucket.
+If parameter `id` is passed, them the content of respective file is returned.

+ - **DELETE function:**
+   - Receives the `id` parameter and removes the respective file in the S3 bucket.

 ### 6. Google Cloud Functions as backend to Google Cloud Storage
 ![gcf2gstorage](../../blob/main/diagrams/usecases/orama-usecase-gcf2gstorage.drawio.png)

+In this use case 3 GCF functions are provisioned to interact with files inside a Google Cloud Storage bucket that is also provisioned together.

+ - **POST Function:**
+   - Performs the creation of a JSON file inside the Cloud Storage bucket whose content is the body sent.
+Creates aleatory Ids for each create file.

+ - **GET function:**
+   - Returns a list Ids for each file present in the bucket.
+If parameter `id` is passed, them the content of respective file is returned.

+ - **DELETE function:**
+   - Receives the `id` parameter and removes the respective file in the Cloud Storage bucket.

 ### Providers Requirements